 - Food and beverage for personal use is allowed.
 Group meals and large-scale food distribution is prohibited.

 - Do not leave your personal belongings unattended.
-The IC is not responsible for theft of unattended belongings.
+The library is not responsible for theft of unattended belongings.

-- Unattended computers will be restarted after 15 minutes when other users are wanting to use IC equipment.
+- Unattended computers will be restarted after 15 minutes when other users are wanting to use library equipment.

 - Disruptive or unlawful behavior will be reported to IUPD.